Deltachaos/external-secrets-rancher-store-operator/README.md

 # Filter Namespaces

-In the values.yaml you can configure the namespaces that should be replicated using regex filters.
+In the values.yaml you need configure the namespaces that should be replicated using regex filters.
 The first match in cluster will be used to filter the namespaces:

 ```yaml